alexchristianvaneijk-hash/Acorn-Editions/_books/chekhov-the-kiss.md

   - hardy-three-strangers
   - maupassant-two-friends
 ---

-When an unremarkable army officer, Ryabovich, receives an accidental kiss at a dimly lit gathering, he finds himself consumed by the possibilities of romance and fate.
-But was it truly meant for him?
+decscription: "When an unremarkable army officer, Ryabovich, receives an accidental kiss at a dimly lit gathering, he finds himself consumed by the possibilities of romance and fate.
+But was it truly meant for him?"